 Also, the cost of education is almost half of that compared to US universities.
 Living costs may vary but lies in a decent price range.
 Hence, Canada can be one of the best options for Masters if you are looking for a decent university across the globe.

-Now let us walk down to the top 10 universities in Canada.
+Now let us walk down to the top 10 universities in for MS in Canada.

 1. McGill University

-The main campus is located in downtown Montreal and the second campus is located in Sainte-Anne-de-Bellevue.
-This university is affiliated with Association of American universities and also to Global University Leaders Forum (GULF).
+The main campus is located in downtown Montreal, and the second campus located in Sainte-Anne-de-Bellevue, this university is affiliated with Association of American universities and also to Global University Leaders Forum (GULF).
 With 12 Nobel laureates as alumni, this university is considered one of the best Canadian universities for MS.